nashwaan/xml-js/README.md

 This library store them in `attributes`, but most importantly, you can change this to whatever you like.

 * **Support Upwards Traversal**:
-By setting `{parent: true}` option, an extra property named `parent` will be generated along each element so that their parents can be referenced easily.
+By setting `{addParent: true}` option, an extra property named `parent` will be generated along each element so that their parents can be referenced easily.
-Therefore, anywhere during the traversal of any element nodes, its children **and** its parent can be easily accessed.
+Therefore, anywhere during the traversal of an element node, its children **and** its parent can be easily accessed.

 * **Portable Code**:
 Written purely in JavaScript which means it can be used in Node environment and **browser** environment (via bundlers like browserify/JSPM/Webpack).